 The Oval Village District Energy Utility (OVDEU) provides new mixed-use communities adjacent to the Richmond Olympic Oval with space heating and domestic hot water heating.
 The OVDEU currently services 3.4 million square feet of space across 13 buildings, with a capacity of 15MW.

 The OVDEU is serviced by two interim energy plants that use natural gas boilers to generate energy: one 8MW and one 3MW plant.
 Once enough buildings are connected to the system, a permanent energy plant will be constructed that will extract heat from the Gilbert Rd sewer main.
 It is expected that the energy recovered from the sewer will provide the majority of the energy needs for the Oval Village service area throughout the year, reducing greenhouse gas emissions by up to 80%.

-The OVDEU is continuing to expand, with two new building connections planned for 2022.
+The OVDEU is continuing to expand, with one new building connected so far, and another planned for mid 2023.
 At full build-out, anticipated in 2029, it is estimated that 6.4 million square feet of floor space will be connected to the OVDEU.